RunestoneInteractive/httlads/_sources/Statistics/introduction.rst

 Reading List
 ------------

-Be sure to read or watch the following key references before moving on:
+Be sure to read each link below entirely and watch for key references before moving on:

 * `Intro to Descriptive Statistics <https://towardsdatascience.com/intro-to-descriptive-statistics-252e9c464ac9>`_